English

 Edexcel

 Throughout the course, there is an emphasis on lively discussion and debate as well as producing a convincing written argument.
-Students will be expected to read widely in order to explore critical standpoints.
-The course encourages students to look at contrasts and connections across texts, whilst also considering the huge range of historical, social and literary contexts which may have influenced writers.
-Students undertake independent study in the coursework component, in which they create their own question on an area of interest for the two linking texts in the Faith and Modernity unit.
+Pupils will be expected to read widely in order to explore critical standpoints.
+The course encourages pupils to look at contrasts and connections across texts, whilst also considering the huge range of historical, social and literary contexts which may have influenced writers.
+Pupils undertake independent study in the coursework component, in which they create their own question on an area of interest for the two linking texts.

 There are a variety of enrichment opportunities during the A Level course, including theatre performances in London and Stratford, National Theatre Live screenings, attending lecture days in London, essay competitions and listening to eminent guest speakers.

-Find out more about English Language and English Literature at A Level here: 6th Form Options Booklet.
+Find out more about English Literature at A Level, in particular the course content and assessments, here: 6th Form Options Booklet.

 English as a Second Language (IGCSE)

-The exam has dual tier entry options, core and extended, but the majority of our students will take the extended paper, which makes grades all the way up to 9 accessible to them.
-The exam consists of a 40 minute listening exam, a 2 hour reading/writing exam and a 15 minute speaking exam, which is included in the grading of the exam.
-All students are entered at the end of the 5th Form year.
+The exam is graded from 1–9 and all pupils take the same exam.
+The exam consists of a 50 minute listening exam, a 2 hour reading/writing exam and a 15 minute speaking exam, which is included in the grading of the exam.
+All pupils are entered at the end of the 5th Form year.

 Co-Curricular